kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/eliminate_mrna_linker_degradation/detect_rnase_h_activity/validate_qpcr_assay/notes.rst

 I look briefly to see if an assay like this has already been described.
-I found [Dobosy2011]_, which is an interesting idea to use RNase H to eliminate primer dimers and other incorrect PCR products, but not an RNAse H assay.
+I found [Dobosy2011]_, which is an interesting idea to use RNase H to eliminate primer dimers and other incorrect PCR products, but not an RNase H assay.
 I didn't find anything else.

 I don't want to waste too much time on this idea, but I think it's worth a